darbyjohnston/DJV/docs/index.md

 codecs.
 To enable full support, either compile from source or replace the FFmpeg shared libraries.

+### Linux

+Packages are distributed as tar archives.
+Uncompress the archive and move the DJV folder to a convenient location.

-### Linux and Windows
+### Windows

 Packages are distributed as ZIP archives.
-Unzip the archive and move the DJV folder to a convenient location.
+Uncompress the archive and move the DJV folder to a convenient location.

 ### macOS